sodium-friends/docs/docs/streamencryption.md

 ``` js
 var mlen = sodium.crypto_secretstream_xchacha20poly1305_push(state, ciphertext, message, [ad], tag)
 ```
-Encrypt a message with a certain tag and optional additional data `ad`.
+Encrypts a message with a certain tag and optional additional data `ad`.
 * `state` should be an opaque state object
 * `ciphertext` should be a `buffer` of length `message.length + crypto_secretstream_xchacha20poly1305_ABYTES`
 * `message` should be a `buffer`